Eastland Road Trip Itinerary: Gisborne to Opotiki

 Woah, woah, woah!
 Before you go anywhere, take the time to explore the easy-going coastal city of Gisborne!
-“Gizzy”, as the locals say, is rich in history from the first Polynesian settlers to the landing place where the first Europeans set foot on New Zealand.
+“Gizzy”, as the locals say, is rich in history from the first Polynesian settlers to the landing-place where the first Europeans set foot on New Zealand.

-Visit the Tairawhiri Museum
+Visit the Tairawhiti Museum

 A great place to learn more about the history of Gisborne and New Zealand is at the Tairawhiti Museum (10 Stout Street).
 At only NZ$5 entry for visitors, the Tairawhiti Museum is an affordable way to see some pretty awesome historical relics from Maori weapons to stepping inside a ship’s wheelhouse.
-There’s heaps to explore, so you could easily spend an hour or two here.
+There are heaps to explore, so you could easily spend an hour or two here.

 Spend some time on the waterfront

 More history is told through the statues and memorials of the Main Beach Walkway.
 Simple head toward the ocean and you’ll find the boardwalk beside the beach.
-To really make the most of Gisborne’s Main Beach, why not hire a surf board or learn to surf right here?!
+To really make the most of Gisborne’s Main Beach, why not hire a surfboard or learn to surf right here?!